alynathani/CryptoShop/README.md

 # CryptoShop
 CryptoShop is an e-Commerce cryptocurrency themed website I created in 2021, which supports user account functionality.
+NOTE: To see live demonstration of website functionality, please see the Wiki area on this project (found in the above panel).

 Users can:
 - Create accounts (all details provided are validated and passwords are hashed for security).